 The first option was to try and squeeze into a free campsite.
 Sadly, there were so many people there, we did not even find a place to park our car.
 So we were left with the last resort – camping in the middle of the forest on a side of a road on BLM lands.

 After driving for about an hour, without any other tents on sight, we have made our best effort to park our car on the location the ranger pinpointed for us.
 It was already getting dark.
-We built our tent and made a small fire to cook some food.
+We pitched our tent and made a small fire to cook some food.
 There were no other people or cars on sight.
 The forest was full of wildlife noises.
 After our fire burned out, it became completely dark.
 At that moment we knew that life doesn’t necessarily go as planned.

 The Unforgettable First Night in North Cascades

-Right after a quick dinner, we crawled into our two-person tent.
+Right after a quick dinner, we crawled into our tent.
 We wanted to get some sleep, get up early and try to get a walk-in spot in an NPS campground the next day.
 Right after we got into our sleeping bags, all the wildlife noises became even louder.

 Every minute I heard a new screech, hoot or squeak.
 I was jumping up with every noise around our tent.
 I was already picturing the worst things in my head – bears lurking around, wolves sniffing us out in our tent.
 A few times I even thought this place reminded me of a scene from a slasher movie.
 I remember unzipping our tent with a flashlight in one hand and a knife in the other, trying to surprise the beasts outside.
 I could not see further than a couple of meters in front of me.
 But I stayed prepared to guard our tent from whoever was out there.